 A Brief History of M1A…

-The M-14 would upgrade the M1’s gas system, have select fire capabilities and allow for 20 round detachable box magazines; however, it would retain most of the esthetics and action of its predecessor.
+The M-14 was the answer.
+This rifle would upgrade the M1’s gas system, have select fire capabilities, and allow for 20-round detachable box magazines.
+The new weapon would also retain most of the aesthetics and action of its predecessor.

-In addition, the most notable change from the M1 was the adoption of the smaller .308 WIN round.
-This was largely in part by NATO wanting an easier recoiling cartage in comparison to the powerful .30-06 Springfield round.
+The most notable change was the adoption of the smaller .308 WIN cartridge.
+This was largely due to NATO’s desire for an easier recoiling cartage than the previously employed .30-06 Springfield cartridge.

-As another military action was inevitable in Vietnam, the U.S. military pressed the controversial M-16 into service sealing the fate of the M-14/M1A.
+As another military action loomed on the horizon in Vietnam, the U.S. military pressed the controversial M-16 into service, sealing the fate of the M-14/M1A.

 Since the 1960s, there has been a new-found appreciation for the M1A as a viable option to fill battle rifle and DMR rolls.
-The wars in Iraq and Afghanistan opened a need in the military to have a rifle that could engage targets at ranges far outside the M-16/M-4’s maximum effective range and was not a cumbersome bolt action.
+The wars in Iraq and Afghanistan opened a need for a military rifle that could engage targets at ranges far outside the M-16/M-4’s maximum effective range.

-Some units still had access to M-14s and began to employ them.
+Some units still had access to M-14s and began using them on the battlefield.
 Noticing the effectiveness of the M-14 in a DMR roll, the Enhanced Battle Rifle (EBR) was introduced.
-The EBR was extremely modular and allowed Soldiers to adapt the rifle to the specific needs of a mission or the environment that the different theaters of operation demanded.
+The EBR was extremely modular and allowed soldiers to adapt the rifle to the specific needs of a mission or the environment different theaters demanded.

 M1A vs. M1A Scout vs. M1A SOCOM

-There are three main versions of the M1A rifle; the standard M1A, the M1A Scout, and the M1A SOCOM 16.
-Each of these versions will have specific applications that should be noted before you purchase.
+There are three main versions of the M1A rifle – the standard M1A, the M1A Scout, and the M1A SOCOM 16.
+Each version has specific applications that should be noted before you purchase.

 The Standard M1A

-The standard model will have the 22-inch barrel with a 1:11 twist rate.
-This is the most accurate of the three and will have no issue in reaching targets up to, and possibly beyond, 1,000-yards.
+The standard model M1A has a 22-inch barrel with a 1:11 twist rate.
+This is the most accurate version, and it has no problem reaching targets up to and beyond 1,000 yards.

 The M1A Scout

-The Scout rifle is a shorter version that has an 18-inch barrel.
-This offering will allow for accurate shots outside the maximum effective range of the AR-15 but may struggle with consistency at 1,000-yards.
+The Scout rifle is a shorter version of the M1A with an 18-inch barrel.
+This model promotes accurate shooting beyond the maximum effective range of the AR-15.
+However, shooters may struggle with consistency at 1,000 yards.

 The M1A SOCOM 16

-The SOCOM 16 version is the shortest variation with a 16.25-inch barrel.
-The SOCOM is a civilian representation of the carbine used by some Special Forces units.
+With a 16.25-inch barrel, the SOCOM 16 version is the shortest variation of the M1A.
+The SOCOM (Special Operations Command) is the civilian representation of the carbine used by some Special Forces units.

-The point of the M1A SOCOM 16 is to have a rifle that is small enough for close quarter combat (CQB) applications but still have the power to effectively reach 600+ yards.
+The point of the M1A SOCOM 16 is to have a rifle that is small enough for close quarter combat (CQB) applications without sacrificing power to effectively reach 600 yards and beyond.

-Understanding the rifle’s application will help you understand which of the M1As will best suit you.
-If you are more concerned with consistent, long range accuracy then the standard M1A is your best bet.
+If you are more concerned with consistent, long-range accuracy, then the standard M1A is your best bet.

 Which Type of M1A Scope to Choose?

-The Scout and SOCOM 16 models have a picatinny section just forward of the action.
-For CQB applications, the picatinny section can be used for a red dot for quick target acquisition that will also allow you to co-witness the iron sights.
+The Scout and SOCOM 16 models have a Picatinny section just forward of the action.
+For CQB applications, you can use this section to mount a red dot for quick target acquisition that also allows you to co-witness the iron sights.

-There are a few scope offerings that have extended eye relief and could be used for the Scout model.
-These scopes would be a great option in lieu of a red dot should you want to stretch the rifle’s legs.
+There are a few scope offerings with extended eye relief that can be used for the Scout model M1A.
+These scopes work better than a red dot if you want to stretch the rifle’s legs.

 Best Scope for M1A on the Market Review

-Naturally, this list is not designed to be all inclusive but will help in providing you with a jumping off point.
+Naturally, this list is not designed to be all inclusive.
+Instead, you can use it as a jumping off point to find the right optic for you.

 Springfield Armory M1A & Loaded M1A Options

-If you are not familiar with Schmidt and Bender, you may be missing out.
-S&B is one of the best scope manufacturers in the current market.
-They have spent decades perfecting their optics and that can be seen in the PM II High Power.
+If you’re not familiar with Schmidt and Bender, you’re definitely missing out.
+S&B is one of the top scope manufacturers in the current market.
+They have spent decades perfecting their optics, and that can be seen in the PM II High Power.

-This first focal plane 5-45x56mm scope will be the best option for anyone looking to shoot long distance.
-The glass clarity and brightness is challenged by very few other scopes.
+This first focal plane (FFP) 5-45x56mm scope is a top-notch option for anyone looking to shoot long distance.
+The glass clarity and brightness is challenged by few other scopes.

-The military has also seen the value in the PM II by awarding S&B with the Precision Sniper Rifle (PRS) scope contract in 2011.
+The military has also seen value in the PM II.
+In 2011, S&B was awarded the Precision Sniper Rifle (PRS) scope contract.

-S&B also offers 3 different reticle options for this scope to ensure flexibility for the market.
-The PM II High Power also benefits from low profile turrets that is extremely helpful in preventing snagging while using the optic on a hunt or in tactical applications.
+S&B offers 3 different reticle options for this scope to ensure maximum flexibility.
+The PM II High Power benefits from low profile turrets, which helps prevent snagging during hunting or tactical applications.

-One major concern with this scope; however, is the high-end magnification.
-45x power magnification may be too much for some and could increase the mirage effect when shooting long range.
+One major concern with this scope is the high-end magnification.
+45x magnification can be excessive in some shooting situations.
+The extreme power can also increase the mirage effect when shooting long range.

-Nightforce is another top scope manufacturer that is a direct competitor to Schmidt and Bender.
-The NXS narrowly lost to the PM II High Power in the PSR program but is being used as a sniper scope by government and law enforcement agencies.
+Nightforce is another top scope manufacturer and a direct competitor to Schmidt and Bender.
+The Nightforce NXS narrowly lost to the PM II High Power in the PSR program.
+However, the NXS is being used as a sniper scope by several government and law enforcement agencies.

-Pairing this optic with the standard length M1A would be a perfect addition for an elk hunt in the mountains or in tactical situations.
+Pairing this optic with the standard length M1A and you have the perfect set-up for an elk hunt in the mountains.
+It also works well for a number of tactical applications.

-The NXS is very consistent with its zero hold as well as clarity through the magnification range.
-Nightforce offers several reticle options to best suit your preferences in using mil dot or MOA measurements.
+The NXS is consistent with its zero hold, as well as its clarity through the magnification range.
+Nightforce offers several reticle options to choose from, including BDC designs that use Mil Dot and MOA measurements.

-It also has a very high length of elevation travel with 100 MOA worth of adjustment.
+These optics have a high length of elevation travel with 100 MOA worth of adjustment.
 This is definitely the top competitor to the S&B PM II High Power.

 3 Vortex Viper PST Gen II 5-25x50mm Riflescope

-The Vortex Viper PST Gen II is the newest version of one of their best-selling scopes.
-Vortex offers 4 options of reticles to meet your preferences and to keep pace with high-priced options.
+The Viper PST Gen II is the newest version of Vortex’s best-selling line.
+Vortex offers 4 reticle options to meet your preferences and to keep pace with more expensive manufacturers.

-In addition, the Viper PST Gen II is offered in 4 magnifications ranges to ensure you have exactly what you want and need for the specific environment you plan to use this scope in.
+In addition, the Viper PST Gen II is offered in 4 different magnification ranges.
+This ensures you have exactly what you need for your specific shooting environment.

-This scope has fiber optic turret rotation indicators to assist the shooting in moving back to zero as needed in low light scenarios.
-The PST Gen II also has low profile target turrets that are still easy to grip and turn.
+This scope has fiber optic turret rotation indicators to help you get back to zero in low light scenarios.
+The turrets also have a low-profile design and are super easy to adjust.

-The illuminated reticle is an added touch that shows Vortex’s ability to think through their products even though many may not use the feature.
-Reaching 1,000-yards, or further, will not be an issue with this scope on your M1A.
+The illuminated reticle is an added touch that shows Vortex’s ability to think through their products.
+Reaching 1,000-yard targets will not be an issue with this scope on your M1A.

-As mentioned, the R-Grid 2B reticle pushes the envelop in innovation.
-The Christmas tree type reticle has precise holdovers and allows for ranging with .1 MIL subtensions.
-The scope will stay ‘true’ in all magnification settings and is the best bang for the buck.
+As mentioned, the R-Grid 2B reticle pushes the envelope in innovation.
+It features a Christmas tree reticle with precise holdovers.
+The design also allows for ranging with .1 MIL subtensions.
+The scope will stay ‘true’ in all magnification settings and offers some serious bang for your buck.

 Springfield Armory M1A Scout - Best Scopes for M1A Scout